PCI Compliance for Small Business: What You Need To Know

 Step 3: Investigate Your Payment Technology

 A Secure Sockets Layer (SSL) certificate alone does not make your website PCI-compliant.
 This bit of code that encrypts communication between your website and a web browser is most useful when selling and accepting payments online.
-However, it does not secure a web server from cyber-attacks.
-You will need additional steps to satisfy PCI compliance to establish complete ecommerce security.
+However, it does not secure a web server from cyberattacks.
+You will need additional steps to satisfy PCI compliance to establish complete ecommerce payment security.

-Tips on Investigating Your Payment Technology:
+Tips for Investigating Your Payment Technology:

 - When looking at the tools and systems you use to run your small business, look for the ability to create dedicated user accounts and logins.
 Only the people who need access should be able to acquire consumer data, and you should be able to track who sees what.